adalbertobengaly/adalbertobengaly/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Android with Kotlin
 - 📫 How to reach me: adalbertobengaly@gmail.com